Dame Grease: 2007–2013: After the Break

 After a break in the mid-2000s, Grease reemerged in 2007, securing DJ Drama's lead-off "Takin' Pictures" (featuring Young Jeezy, Rick Ross, Jim Jones, T.I., and Young Buck) and Freeway's single Big Spender (featuring Jay-Z).
 Grease also produced several tracks on Hell Rell's debut album For the Hell of It.

 In 2009, Dame Grease produced the track "Lamborghini Dreams" for Curren$y which was to have been included on Curren$y's This Aint No Mixtape: (Championship Edition) but which was never released.

 In a 2010 radio interview, Dame discussed projects with the LOX, DMX and his Max B project, pairing Max with unreleased verses from Notorious B.I.G. and 2 Pac.
 In that year he also collaborated with Magix Music Maker, a software, online services and digital content provider, to create a signature software called the Grease-A-Lizer (MAGIX Music Maker Greasealizer Version), which allows users to create their own tracks using "customized loops and keyboard samples" produced by Dame Grease.
 The product was released March 15, 2010.

 In 2010, Dame Grease continued producing French Montana.
 Dame also launched Lot Musik Recording Studio dedicated to fostering young talent.

 Dame released his own album, Goon Musik in 2011.
 It includes the single "Sour Diesel", which features N.O.R.E. and Styles P. Meeno, Bigga Threat and Tony Wink provided vocals for the album.
 Dame made a production appearance on French Montana's Mister 16: Casino Life "All Night".
 Dame was executive producer on DMX's seventh studio album, Undisputed, which was released in September 2012.

 In December 2012, Dame Grease ran into Riff Raff while working on DMX's Undisputed album at Good Charlotte Studio in Hollywood.
 A few days later Riff Raff came back to the studio and recorded Hologram Panda in 7 hours.
 The mixtape version was released December 12, 2012, and the album version was released April 4, 2013, through 101 Distribution.

 In 2013 Dame Grease started working with the "New Outlaw Order" a Faction of 2pac's Outlawz (Makaveli Records/ Thug Life 365).
-In 2014 Dame Grease began working with Outlaw Order members Outlaw Muszamil and outlawed Misfit313, Outlawed misfit313 contract expired on January 1, 2015.
-He was picked up by Vacant Lot Records (Dame Grease) and followed up with the album The Uprising Produced by Dame Grease and Niamson Released on December 25, 2015.
+He was picked up by Vacant Lot Records and followed up with the album The Uprising produced by Dame Grease and Niamson released on December 25, 2015.